 Three sources, ranked by signal density:

 Architecture Decision Records.
 Where they exist, ADRs are the highest-density context source the team produces.
 The agent parses every ADR, links each decision to the services and code paths it affects, and surfaces them on lookup.[4]
+AWS's prescriptive guidance — drawn from more than 200 real ADR cycles — notes that teams spend material time re-litigating decisions that were already made and documented, simply because the documentation was never tied to the code it governed.
 When the new hire asks why the notification service polls instead of taking webhooks, the answer is the 2024 ADR, not a Slack ping to the senior on call.

 PR review threads.
 The richest source most teams have, and the most under-indexed.
 Significant PRs — 8+ review comments, multiple revision cycles, large diffs — carry inline arguments about tradeoffs, rejected alternatives, and the failure modes the author is defending against.
 The agent indexes those discussions and ties them to the files they touch.